GriffinCanCode/Builder/source/languages/web/README.md

 ##  Web Languages Package

 Unified support for web development languages and technologies in the Builder build system.
-This package provides integrated implementations for JavaScript, TypeScript, and CSS with shared infrastructure for package managers, bundlers, and build orchestration.
+This package provides integrated implementations for JavaScript, TypeScript, CSS, and Elm with shared infrastructure for package managers, bundlers, and build orchestration.

 ## Overview